Leenie/ansible-universe/README.md

 #### Metadata, `-Wmetadata`

-Make sure your role metadata are up-to-date so that it can be published later:
+[Make sure your role metadata is up-to-date][8] so that it can be published later:

   * name
   * version (extended attribute),